James Gerlach

 Autonomy, accountability, and curiosity + taste and judgement.

-Putting on Listening Ears (this is the AI one)
+Putting on Listening Ears

 Pattern Hunting